 This is a drive I haven’t been lucky enough to go on yet, but it is on my list for my next trip to Ireland.
 County Sligo is one of the counties I have yet to see (though I am dying to)!
 Here you’ll see the landscapes that influenced the works of WB Yeats, along with the increasingly stunning lake and ocean views.

 Length: 115 miles (185 kilometers)

 Counties Waterford and Wexford are another two oversights on my Ireland travels.
 I just missed driving through both on my last trip, as I spent an afternoon driving from Newgrange to Cork, but I didn’t have time to curve and drive along the coast.
 Instead, I had to cut right through the island.

-Part of the area known as Ireland’s Ancient East, the Copper Coast has tons of historic sites along the way (including the famous Tintern Abbey).
+Part of the area known as Ireland’s Ancient East, the Copper Coast has tons of historic sites along the way.
 The route is a straight one (not a loop), so take your stuff with you or double the estimated driving time.

 County: Waterford & Wexford